The-going/evlproject/content/dovetail/pipeline/_index.md

 [handle_irq_pipeline_prepare()](https://source.denx.de/Xenomai/linux-dovetail/-/blob/83a3215f995fe0c95336d1003be502a9f95ef309/kernel/irq/pipeline.c#L1079),
 ends after the call to [handle_irq_pipeline_finish()](https://source.denx.de/Xenomai/linux-dovetail/-/blob/83a3215f995fe0c95336d1003be502a9f95ef309/kernel/irq/pipeline.c#L1136).
-These calls are issued by the architecture code every time they need to feed the pipeline upon an incoming hardware interrupt.
+These calls are issued by the architecture code every time it wants to feed the pipeline upon an incoming hardware interrupt.

 ## Pipelining and RCU